-Over the past 18 months, the private healthcare sector has risen to the aid of the NHS during the COVID-19 pandemic; however the sector is facing several pressing issues from both a financial and an operational perspective.
+During the pandemic, the private healthcare sector rose to the aid of the NHS and continues to work supporting the clearance of waiting list backlogs.
+Despite this, the sector faces several pressing issues from a financial and operational perspective.

-The private and public healthcare sectors are facing a rising cost base, amidst increased scrutiny from the Care Quality Commission (CQC) for the past several years.
-To address concerns raised by the CQC, in some instances the public sector has increased resource to deliver care.
-This trend is now becoming visible in private healthcare, where increased scrutiny by regulators is driving increased costs to deliver high quality and safe care.
-In order to maintain profitability, the sector needs to respond by finding efficiencies in their delivery of care whilst ensuring high standards are met.
+A rising cost base is an issue for the private and public healthcare sectors, amidst increased scrutiny from the Care Quality Commission (CQC).
+To address concerns raised by the CQC, the public sector has increased resources to deliver care.
+This trend is now becoming visible in private healthcare, driving increased costs to deliver high quality and safe care.
+To maintain profitability, the sector needs to find efficiencies in the delivery of care while ensuring high standards are met.